-OAUTH2_ERROR_URL.
-This URL can be used to provide an endpoint which will
+This URL can be used to provide an endpoint which will receive error messages

-receive error messages from ORY Hydra that should be displayed to the end user.
+from ORY Hydra that should be displayed to the end user.
+The URL receives

-a default error message.
-In order to obtain a uniform UI, you might want to
+message.
+In order to obtain a uniform UI, you might want to include such an